amaarora/melonama/README.md

 - Add shades of gray color constancy algorithm from [here](https://github.com/nickshawn/Shades_of_Gray-color_constancy_transformation/blob/master/color_constancy.py).
 - Update dataset and add color_constancy as preprocessing step
 - Update augmentation to remove replace `RandomResizeCrop` with `RandomCrop`.
 This is from 2019 winner solution.
+- Update data augmentation and use `valid_loss` for scheduler step and early stopping.